monambike/monambike/README.md

 Please take a look at my [personal website 🌐](https://monambike.github.io)!

-## Eu
+## I Love

-🗃️ Love keep things organized and ready;
+🗃️ To keep things organized and ready;

-⏫ Love shortcuts, things get pretty less boring and repetitive and get much more easier;
+⏫ Using a lot of shortcuts, things get pretty less boring and repetitive and get much more easier;

 ## Coisas que eu Gosto